 Rampion Offshore Wind Farm utilises the training programme provided by Uniper Engineering Academy, part of Uniper Technologies Ltd, formerly known as E.ON Technologies Ltd.

 The programme is a four-year apprenticeship scheme to train technicians for the power, renewables, utility and heavy industry sectors.
-It is currently delivered through an existing apprenticeship framework but it will soon be aligned with the government’s new Maintenance & Operations Engineering Technician (MOET) apprenticeship standard, and as of May 2017 will be eligible for the Apprenticeship Levy.
+It is aligned with the government’s Maintenance & Operations Engineering Technician (MOET) apprenticeship standard, and as of May 2017 has been eligible for the Apprenticeship Levy.